 Build rules and their dependencies define a directed graph.
 Buck requires that this graph be acyclic.
 This helps Buck build efficiently, as it makes it easier to build independent subgraphs in parallel.

-Although Buck tries to provide a rich set of built-in build rules for Android developers, it will not be able to address all possible needs.
+Although Buck tries to provide a rich set of built-in build rules for developers, it is not able to address all possible needs.
 As an "escape hatch," Buck also provides a vanilla build rule called a

-genrule, which can be used to build an arbitrary file using a Bash script.
+genrule, which you can use to build an arbitrary rule using a Bash script.

 Finally, note that build files are evaluated as Python files.
 This means that you can define your own functions within build files that generate build rules.
 This should not be something that you need to do often, but taking advantage of this may help you add something to Buck's build process without editing its source code.
 For more details on this topic, see the article on macros.